yannux/osx-docker-lamp/README.md

 #osx-docker-lamp, a.k.a dgraziotin/lamp

+    Out-of-the-box LAMP+phpMyAdmin Docker image that *just works* on Mac OS X.
+    Including write support for mounted volumes (Website, MySQL).
+    No matter if using the official boot2docker or having Vagrant in the stack, as well.

 osx-docker-lamp, which is known as [dgraziotin/lamp](https://registry.hub.docker.com/u/dgraziotin/lamp/) in the Docker Hub, is a fork of [tutumcloud/tutum-docker-lamp](https://github.com/tutumcloud/tutum-docker-lamp), which is an "Out-of-the-box LAMP image (PHP+MySQL) for Docker".

-osx-docker-lamp is instead an:

-	Out-of-the-box LAMP+phpMyAdmin Docker image that *just works* on Mac OS X.

-However, it has also been tested for Docker running under GNU/Linux (Ubuntu 14.10).

 osx-docker-lamp does what tutumcloud/tutum-docker-lamp, plus:

 - It is based on [phusion/baseimage:latest](http://phusion.github.io/baseimage-docker/)
   instead of ubuntu:trusty.
+- It works flawlessy regardless of using boot2docker standalone or with Vagrant.
+You will need to set three enrironment varibles, though.
 - It fixes OS X related [write permission errors for Apache](https://github.com/boot2docker/boot2docker/issues/581)
 - It lets you mount OS X folders *with write support* as volumes for
   - The website